Maybe the Election Was a Missed Promised Land Opportunity, Not a Red Sea Rescue

 • Move the Capitol of Israel to Jerusalem and insure that America remains a strong ally of Israel

-• Choose two pro-life conservative Supreme Court justices and replace hundreds of liberal federal judges with conservatives.
+• Choose three pro-life conservative Supreme Court justices and replace hundreds of liberal federal judges with conservatives.

 At this year’s State of the Union address, President Trump publically affirmed: